Following your reconstructive surgery procedure, Warren Clinic Plastic Surgery

-You may be able to see stitches that were used to close the wound or stitches may be under the skin.
+Stitches that were used to close a wound or placed just under the skin may be visible.
 The stitches bring the skin edges together to promote healing and reduce scarring.
 Sometimes a combination of stitches, staples and closure tapes (also called Steri-strips) are used to close the wound.

 - Clean the wound gently with soap and water at least once a day until the stitches are removed.
 If the wound is in an area that is likely to get dirty, a clean Band-Aid or dressing may be worn over the wound.
 Take the Band-Aid or dressing off when there is no drainage so the wound can air dry.
 Change the dressing at least once each day, or more often if it gets wet or dirty.

 - Do not use any creams, lotions or gels unless the doctor says it’s okay.

 - Do not pull off any scabs.
 Scabs protect the fragile new tissue.